fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/4_inheritance.md

 ```

 ### Private, Protected & Public
 __Access Control__ is a concept that exists in a number of programming languages, including Ruby.
 It is generally implemented through the use of access modifiers.
 The purpose of access modifiers is to allow or restrict access to a particular thing.

 In Ruby, the things that we are concerned with restricting access to are the *methods defined in a class*.
 In a Ruby context, therefore, you'll commonly see this concept referred to as __Method Access Control__.

 The way that Method Access Control is implemented in Ruby is through the use of the `public`, `private`, and `protected` access modifiers.
+Ruby __does not__ apply any access control over _instance and class variables_.

+#### Public Methods
 Right now, all the methods in our `GoodDog` class are public methods.
 A public method is a method that is *available to anyone who knows either the class name or the object's name*.
 These methods are readily available for the rest of the program to use and comprise the class's interface (that's how other classes and objects will interact with this class and its objects).
+By default, instance methods are public.

+#### Private Methods
 Sometimes you'll have methods that are doing work in the class but don't need to be available to the rest of the program.
 These methods can be defined as `private`.

 How do we define private methods?
 We use the `private` method call in our program and anything below it is private (unless another method, like `protected`, is called after it to negate it).
+The exception is the `initialize` method, which is __always__ private.

 In our `GoodDog` class we have one operation that takes place that we could move into a `private` method.
 When we initialize an object, we calculate the dog's age in Dog years.
 Let's refactor this logic into a method and make it private so nothing outside of the class can use it.
 ```